 The Biodegradable Products Institute have also released labeling guidelines for compostable products: Guidelines for the Labeling and Identification of Compostable Products and Packaging

 Some States may have specific guidelines on how your packaging should be labeled - Compostable Product Labeling Legislation.

 In addition to reducing contamination and confusion regarding compostables, labeling your compostable packaging also opens up opportunities to promote your eco-friendly products and to inform your customers about the benefits of composting!

 Compostable packaging clearly demonstrates your brand's authenticity and commitment to creating a circular economy.
 It shows your customers that you care about the effect your product has on the environment from beginning to end.
 You don’t simply provide a potentially compostable product, but a product that will be composted!

 We've created pre-printed compostable stickers that you can use to easily indicate that your packaging is compostable.

 Using compostable packaging shows customers that you understand that it is as much about developing a mainstream composting system for the future as it is about items composting today.

 How?
 Your packaging gets customers talking about composting!

 While composting has been around for a long time, the idea of compostable packaging is still relatively new.
-The more people we have on board, the better we can show that, after reducing or eliminating, compostable packaging is the most sustainable option for a circular economy.
+The more people we have on board, the better we can show that compostable packaging is the most sustainable option for a circular economy.